tomrains/miscProjects/projects/refactoring/README.md

 Refactoring the vanishing chess game

+I'd like to think about how to add a random AI.
+I would learn a lot that way, and it would make it easier to actually play!

+So, when you play, it's now black's turn, then the AI goes. so when it switches to black's turn, call a function like...
+...blackAI(), so that the other team will move randomly. so pick a random piece, and try to move it to a random square. do this until it is successful. this is another case ..
+... where it would make more sense to have a list of available moves, instead of relying on counting moves out.

+So let's see if I can get an array of arrays to work in JS.

 Bonus:

 - if refresh used, alert user that the game will be reset if they go through with it.